microsoft/InnerEye-CreateDataset/commandline_args.md

 renaming takes place: if "C" already exists, the voxels in each left-hand-side structure are added to C rather than replacing it (and the left-hand-side structures are kept).

-On the left hand side, structures may be specified as "A.op.B", where "op" is one of "gt,ge,lt,le,intersection,union".
+**Set operations**: On the left hand side, structures may be specified as "A.op.B", where "op" is one of "gt,ge,lt,le,intersection,union".
 In this case, the source for the renaming (or augmentation) is computed from A and B if they both exist.
 The comparison operators refer to the vertical (z) dimension, so "A.gt.B" means "all voxels in A whose z value is greater than that of any voxel in B".